chaos-polymtl/lethe/doc/source/examples/multiphysics/rayleigh-taylor-instability/rayleigh-taylor-instability.rst

 Initial Conditions
 ~~~~~~~~~~~~~~~~~~

 In the ``initial conditions`` subsection, we need to define the interface between the heavy and light fluids.
-We define this interface by using a function expression in the ``VOF`` subsection of the ``initial conditions``.
+We define this interface by using a ``Function expression`` in the ``VOF`` subsection of the ``initial conditions``.
 The interface between the two fluids is made smoother with the :doc:`projection step <../../../parameters/cfd/initial_conditions>` parameter.

 .. code-block:: text